Peregrine Falcon Home Page

 March 13: Have asked WildOntario (who have our now-renamed falcon Chinook) to update me on her situation.
 Apparently she is becoming quite the star attraction and I hazard to guess, she'll soon be a diva.
 Here is a recent phot of her, courtesy of the facility.
 For those of you who use FaceBook, pls. access info via: www.facebook.com/WildOntario

 March 25: First confirmed sighting made by Irene Wade, who saw one adult on library sign.
 2 adult falcons have now returned (within a day or two of initial sighting).
 Until there is a positive i.d. done on both sets of leg bands, we shall 'assume' it is 'Callie' and 'Gary' from last year.
 Nesting behaviour has started, as the female is already making the scrape comfy for eventual egg-laying.
 Please access the live cam feed via the link above 'live video'.

-April 9: Momma falcon has made a lovely large bowl-shaped scrape, and both adults are fussing about the ledge, making sure all is prepared for eventual eggs.
+April 9: Momma falcon (yes, it is 'Callie') has made a lovely large bowl-shaped scrape, and both adults are fussing about the ledge, making sure all is prepared for eventual eggs.
 This may start to happen as of next week.
 Mating has been observed and rituals that solidify their relationship are being seen via the live cam.

 Thanks to Paul and Irene who have installed both cameras again, and for the falcon-proof container (mystery carpenter) for the corner camera that looks down on the scrape/bowl.